Schanze: As defensive systems

 Depending on the layout, a distinction is made between "open" (offene) and "closed" (geschlossene) schanzen.
 The closed type are further divided into redoubts, that only have outward-facing angles, and "star schanzen" (Sternschanzen) with alternating inward and outward facing corners.
 In open schanzen, which may take the shape of a flèche, redan, half-redoubt, lunette, hornwork or even more complex designs, the gorge is open, i.e. the side where the army was encamped or on which their own defences lay, was unfortified.

 There is a very extensive system of schanzen in the Black Forest, elements of which have survived.
 See Baroque fortifications in the Black Forest.

-Another famous schanze is the Wolf's Lair located near the town of Rastenburg in the north-eastern part of Poland.
+Another famous schanze is the Wolf's Lair (Wolfsschanze) located near the town of Rastenburg in the north-eastern part of Poland.
 This military installation was Adolf Hitler's command headquarters from which he commanded Operation Barbarossa.